 Coffee beans are typically roasted as follows:

 - Light roast: Light roast refers to beans in the initial stages of cracking.
-This roast is also often called the first crack for this reason.
+For this reason, this roast is also often called the first crack.
 The beans will appear dry and pale.
-The coffee will be light-bodied with a light aroma.
+The coffee will be light bodied with a light aroma.
 There’s some acidity and bitterness, and you’ll detect fruity, floral notes.
-Most of the coffee’s original flavors will still be intact after the first crack
+Most of the coffee’s original flavors will still be intact after the first crack.

 V. What Are Espresso Beans?